 The Pequot War of 1637 was a full-scale military conflict between the Pequot natives and the English colonists of New England.
 Native American nations of the Narragansett and Mohegan sided with the English against the aggressive Pequot.

-The Pequot War was short but intense.
+The Pequot War was short but intense and was primarily caused by a series of escalation tensions.
 It is primarily known as the first major conflict between New England colonists and Native Americans.
 The war is also remembered for its shocking violence.1

 In July 1636, natives of the Eastern Niantic tribe from Block Island murdered the English trader John Oldman.
 This came on the heels of a separate murder of a different English trader, John Stone, in 1634.

 In retaliation, the Massachusetts Bay colony sent an expedition led by Colonel John Endecott to punish the Block Island natives.
-After burning several villages, Endecott sailed to a major Pequot village, demanding they hand over the natives who killed Stone years prior, as well as other tribute.
+After burning several villages, Endecott sailed to a major Pequot village, demanding they hand over the natives believed to be hiding there who had killed Stone years prior, as well as other tribute.

 When the Pequot refused, Endecott burned the village and sailed home.
 The Pequot were infuriated and viewed the Endecott expedition as an unprovoked attack.
 In response, the Pequot went on the offensive.